decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // @public (undocumented)
 export namespace EventsSystem {
-    // Warning: (ae-forgotten-export) The symbol "PBPointerEventsResult_PointerCommand" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     export type Callback = (event: PBPointerEventsResult_PointerCommand) => void | Promise<void>;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen